 The film is set 12 years ahead of today.
 Around 6 million people have died due to the virus and vaccines have still not been invented.
 Gulshan Devaiah plays a hypo who has used all these years to gather several certificates through online courses.
 His only companion in his lonely paranoid life is Mala, his artificial intelligence voice friend.
 His virtual date (Sayami Kher) turns out to be his polar opposite.
 She is a warrior.
 She works hard every day to find the vaccine only to be a victim of people’s wrath and alienation.

-A perfect combination of humor and drama, Glitch is one of the best take on the dystopian world.
-The lead performances by the actors deserves a special mention.
+A perfect combination of humor and drama, Glitch is one of the best takes on the dystopian world.
+The stunning performances by the actors deserve a special mention.

 We did hear news of people falling into depression and turning suicidal due to the impact of the pandemic.
 Devika (Richa Chadda) too is suicidal, but not due to the pandemic.
 Ramifications in her personal and professional life have rendered her hopeless.
 Her cute neighbor(Ishwak Singh) distracts her before she decides to end her life.

 The film has little to do with the pandemic and due to the same reason, it falls short of relevance in the anthology.
 The short just pass by without giving us much.